 Fix 8: Reinstall DirectX

-As you know, Microsoft DirectX is used for the communication between the application and the computer hardware so, if it gets corrupted, then it will create issues, including the Dev error 6068.
+As you know, Microsoft DirectX is used for communication between the application and the computer hardware.
+If it gets corrupted, it will create issues, including the Dev error 6068.

-In this case, reinstalling DirectX would be a great move to troubleshoot this error.
+In this case, reinstalling DirectX would be a great move to troubleshooting this error.

-- Visit here, click on the Download button and follow the onscreen instructions to download the DirectX End-User Runtime Web Installer.
+- Click the Download button and follow the onscreen instructions to download the DirectX End-User Runtime Web Installer.

 - Once the downloading is completed, navigate to the folder where you saved it and run the executable file.

-- Follow the onscreen instructions, then unpack the DirectX End-User Runtime Web Installer‘s files and keep all the files in the directory fo your choice.
+- Follow the onscreen instructions, then unpack the DirectX End-User Runtime Web Installer‘s files and keep all the files in the directory of your choice.

 - Go to the folder where you have unpacked the DirectX End-User Runtime Web Installer‘s files and find a file named DXSETP.exe, then double-click on it to run the exe file.